 Have you ever wondered how companies target their advertisements?
-It seems that groups are able to know exactly what you’re looking for when an ad pops up on your Facebook timeline.
+It seems that groups are able to know exactly what you’re looking for when an ad pops up on your Facebook timeline or you see Google ads that are oddly specific.
 This process is referred to as ad tracking.
 Although it helps companies sell their products and services, it can be somewhat controversial to consumers.

 What is ad tracking?